Welcome to Deakin's Policy Library

 - Corporate Mobile Communication Devices procedureThis Procedure outlines the circumstances and terms under which a corporate mobile phone may be available to a staff member.

-- Course Design and Delivery procedureTo set out the procedures that apply to the development and delivery of undergraduate and postgraduate coursework.
+- Course Design and Delivery procedureTo set out the processes that apply to the development, approval and delivery of courses.